Skip to content

 STLs are on the downloads page

 Locate or print the gantry marker tags.
 If you are printing them, This is the sticker paper on amazon and the document with the marker images is here.
 It must be printed without margins.
-Cut the stickers apart into squares.
+Cut the sticker sheet along the two grey lines to form two rectangular stickers of two tags each.

 Score a triangle in a corner on the back of each one.
 This makes it easier to remove the backing.
-Put stickers on all four sides of the marker box.
+Pleace a sticker onto the box so it straddles one corner and a marker ends up on each face.
 Note the orientation, the "stem" of the tree is at the bottom.

 Put another steel washer on the bottom of the tube under the bearing, and holding it in place, slide the gear end of the tube into the slot in the top of the gripper until firmly seated.
 Press the wrist block into the opening firmly and secure with three m2.5x6 screws.